 PIN THIS POST FOR LATER –

 It’s tempting to lump Georgia, Armenia and Azerbaijan together, but the three countries are very distinct.
 For starters, each one has its own language, culture and religion.
 There’s a certain amount of overlap between Georgia and Armenia because the two countries share a long history and similar belief systems.
-Azerbaijan is more distinct from its neighbours.
+Azerbaijan has a fascinating landscape and culture all of its own, and in my opinion is more distinct from its neighbours.

 Travelling to all three countries as part of the one trip (like we did) makes sense logistically—and I’d go as far as to say that you really need to experience all three in order to get a balanced overview of the region.
 Don’t make the mistake of skipping Yerevan ‘because you’ve already seen Tbilisi’—it doesn’t work like that.